 – Mid August: Ethnographic Art Show3.

-– Late August: Indian Market, the largest native arts show in the world, almost 100 years old.
+– Late August: Indian Market, the largest native arts show in the world, about 100 years old.

 – Late September: Wine and Chile Fiesta.